Compliance Wiki

 3. How Delta & Capital Secures Your OKX Appeal:

-To build a flawless appeal defense, Delta & Capital reconstructs your transaction narrative using professional methodology:
+To improve the completeness and consistency of appeal materials, Delta & Capital reconstructs your transaction narrative using professional methodology:

 Case Classification & Risk Mitigation: We diagnose the restriction trigger (KYC lapse, third-party payment mismatch, or passive wallet contamination) to frame a consistent response.